CPA vs CPS: Cost Per Action vs Cost Per Sale in Affiliate Marketing (2026)

 CPA vs CPS

-Want to know what is the difference between Cost Per Action (CPA) vs Cost Per Sale (CPS) in affiliate marketing?
-Good.
-You’re on the right page then.
+Want to know the difference between Cost Per Action (CPA) and Cost Per Sale (CPS) in affiliate marketing?

 Hi there, confused affiliate marketer.